aicore/Core-Analytics-Server/README.md

 config changes to the user.
 4. `rotateDumpFiles`: Specifies details on how the analytics dump files are rotated.
 See below section for more details.
+5. `allowedAppNames`: An array that whitelists the appNames that this analytics server will accept. if `*` is specified in the list, then everything will be accepted.

 ### rotateDumpFiles configuration
 1. `maxFileSizeBytes`: When the current dump file size crosses this threshold, it will be rotated